paulwratt/bas-2.5-plus/README.md

 This (originally) was intended to allow wordwrap without programatic intervention or logic being required.

-According to usage tests, this _also_ applies to file output, not just screen output, and with an un-adjusted "width" you will find that when using standard **print #n,"string";**, the buffer is only output when >= width or 80 charcters.
-Even a standard **print #n,"string>80"** will also show this _quirk_.
+According to usage tests, this _also_ applies to file output, not just screen output, and with an un-adjusted "width" you will find that when using standard **print #n,"string";**, the buffer is only output when >= width or 80 charcters. **print #n,"string>80"** will also show this _quirk_.
 Because the strings are longer than >=80 characters an NL/CR is inserted _BEFORE_ the string.

 For unknown line lengths, the workaround is to _NOT_ use: